dougeby/IntuneDocs/InTuneDocs/DeployUse/help-secure-windows-pcs-with-endpoint-protection-for-microsoft-intune.md

 2. Expand **Computer Management**, and then select **Microsoft Intune Agent Settings**.
 Select **Create and Deploy a Custom Policy** to specify a policy for Endpoint Protection settings.
 Then choose the **Create Policy** button.

 You can use the recommended settings or customize the settings.
-If you need more information about how to create and deploy policies, see the the topic [Common Windows PC management tasks with the Microsoft Intune computer client](common-windows-pc-management-tasks-with-the-microsoft-intune-computer-client.md).
+If you need more information about how to create and deploy policies, see the topic [Common Windows PC management tasks with the Microsoft Intune computer client](common-windows-pc-management-tasks-with-the-microsoft-intune-computer-client.md).

   ![Endpoint Protection settings](./media/pol-sa-pc-endpoint-policy.png)